roznet/connectstats/README.md

 ### ConnectStats

 ConnectStats is an application for iOS (iPhone or iPad) that allows display, statistics and graphs on sports activities recorded with a garmin device or strava.
-This application is quite mature and available on the [app store](https://itunes.apple.com/app/apple-store/id581697248?mt=8) and has a [home page](https://ro-z.net/blog/)
+This application is quite mature and available on the [app store](https://itunes.apple.com/app/apple-store/id581697248?mt=8) and has a [home page](https://ro-z.net/blog/connectstats/)

 ### HealthStats

 HealthStats is a variation of ConnectStats to display activities and data extracted from apple Health.
+Some information can be found [here](https://ro-z.net/blog/healthstats/)

 ### FitFileExplorer